 The square root of 217 is about 14.7309198627.

 The cubic root of 217 is about 6.0092450069.

-> The spelling of 217 in words is "two hundred seventeen", and is thus an aban number and an iban number.
+The spelling of 217 in words is "two hundred seventeen", and thus it is an aban number and an iban number.